alexthemac/Jungle/README.md

 Use Credit Card # 4111 1111 1111 1111 for testing success scenarios.

+Input any date after current date and any 3 numbers for CVC.

 More information in their docs: <https://stripe.com/docs/testing#cards>

 ## Dependencies